Plogeur/STOAT/README.md

 ## Project Overview

 STOAT-NODE is a specialized tool developed for conducting Genome-Wide Association Studies (GWAS) with a unique focus on node within pangenome graphs.
-Unlike traditional GWAS tools that analyze linear genome variants, STOAT processes VCF files to extract and analyze node regions—complex structural variations that capture nested and overlapping variant patterns within a pangenome.
+Unlike traditional GWAS tools that analyze linear genome variants, STOAT-NODE processes VCF files to extract and analyze node regions—complex structural variations that capture nested and overlapping variant patterns within a pangenome.
 This approach allows for a more nuanced understanding of genetic variations in diverse populations and complex traits.

-STOAT supports both binary and quantitative phenotypes:
+STOAT-NODE supports both binary and quantitative phenotypes:

 - For binary phenotypes (e.g., case vs control studies), it utilizes chi-squared tests and Fisher’s exact test to evaluate associations between phenotype groups and variants, providing robust statistical validation even in cases of sparse data.